More than 1,200 sexual assault survivors helped since 2023.

 What is School Sexual Abuse?

-Sexual abuse of K-12 students by school employees and other students is a serious issue that can have long-term impacts to victims.
+Sexual abuse of K-12 students by school employees and other students is a serious issue that can have long-term impacts on children.

 The U.S. Department of Education estimates that one in ten children experience some form of sexual misconduct by school employees.
 While this is a shocking number, those who experience harm can get the support they need to heal from the experience.